loomio/loomio-docs/policy/src/privacy/index.md

 We also store and process your “user profile”; including your name, email address, profile photo.
 This information can make a user personally identifiable, although you can use a pseudonym and anonymous email address to prevent this.

 As a member of a Loomio group, your user profile and the content you create or upload to Loomio will be shared with the members of that group.
-However, your email address will only be available to administrators of the group.
+Your email address will only be available to administrators of the group.

 Content including your user profile will be public on the internet if you participate in a public discussion or join a public group.